EmilyvonBergen/docs/content/en/docs/private-platform/configuration/_index.md

 ### IdP Integration (OIDC)

 You can configure SSO authentication with the OIDC protocol.
-For more information, see [Runtime Configuration of Your IdP at Your App](/appstore/modules/oidc/#runtime-idp-app).
+For more information, see [Runtime Configuration of Your IdP](/appstore/modules/oidc/#runtime-idp-app).

 ### IdP Integration (SAML)